TeknooSoftware/states/docs/howto/behavior.md

     $this referencing these proxy.
 *   Each state class must be declared into the proxy class, via the static method `statesListDeclaration()`.

-During proxy instantiating, the proxy find and load all states declared.
+During proxy instantiating, the proxy finds and loads all states declared.